weisJ/jsvg/README.md

 - (:white_check_mark:): The element is supported, but won't have any effect (e.g. it's currently not possible to query the content of a `<desc>` element)
 - :x:: The element is currently not supported
 - :warning:: The element is deprecated in the spec and has a low priority of getting implemented.
+- :microscope:: The element is an experimental part of the svg 2.* spec.
+It may not fully behave as expected.

 |Element|Status|
 |-------|------|